 - When you tap back at the top and go to the screen where all the schedules are available for the Focus, you find that the new schedule you created is present and active.

 How to set up and use Apple Focus Feature on your iPhone?

-Now that you understand some of the limitations of using Focus on the Apple Watch, we want to provide you with the basic tips around creating and managing Focus on your iPhone so that they can show up on your Apple Watch for you to manage.
+Now that you understand some of the limitations of using Focus on the Apple Watch, we want to provide you with the essential tips around creating and managing Focus on your iPhone so that they can show up on your Apple Watch for you to manage.